-Note: The manufacturer recommends that only original MasterSonic MSA2339 Adapter is used with the MasterSonic generator.
+Note: The manufacturer recommends that only original MasterSonic RS485-USB (or RS485-232) Adapter to be used with the MasterSonic generator.

 Comments:

 MODE: Asynchronous DATA: 8 data bits Stop: 1 Baud rate: 19200 Parity: No

 NOTE: ADVANCED SETTINGS ARE INTERNALL SETINGS OF THE GENERATOR WHICH MUST BE MADE ONLY BY AUTHORIZED PERSONNEL!